Products & Services

 Get your collection on the Internet, cheaply, easily, without fuss and without technical expertise.
 Maintain control over your online presence, even to the point of who can access what information.
 Click below to learn more...

 Museums Australia is the national organisation for the museums sector, committed to the conservation, continuation and communication of Australia's heritage.
-MA supports our community in so many ways, one of which is is an online site to share information, ideas and news.
+MA supports our community in so many ways, one of which is an online site to share information, ideas and news.
 Each state has its branch, with a more local focus.
 To find your MA local branch, click here, then choose your state.

-For example, a poignant posting by Des Griffin highlights the issues around the information provided in ehxibitions, referring to an article by Amanda Lohrey in "The Monthly" magazine online.
+For example, a poignant posting by Des Griffin highlights the issues around the information provided in exhibitions, referring to an article by Amanda Lohrey in "The Monthly" magazine online.
 Read Amanda's article and judge for yourself.

 NZ Museums provides help in New Zealand. visit the NZ Museums website, where you can explore New Zealand museums, art galleries, cultural organisations and their collections.

 Digitisation...
 Get your movies, recordings, oral histories etc. digitised.
 The Digital Factory is a digital media production company with appreciation of heritage collections and the importance of digitising valuable sources of sound and video.

 Even old media such as tape cassette, super-8 movies etc. have been digitised by The Digital Factory for use with Collections MOSAiC.